 Before smartphones, we had just phones.
-The phone camera has progressed significantly since the initial release of the first camera phone on November 2000, the Sharp J-SH04.
+The phone camera has progressed significantly since the initial release of the first camera phone in November 2000, the Sharp J-SH04.
 The camera had a 0.11MP rear camera and a 256 color display which is hardly anything exciting.
 Fast forward to 2005 when the Sony Ericsson K750i with a 2MP camera was released.
 Then began the race of camera phones to have the highest number of megapixels in the camera, with the release of Nokia 808 Pureview boasting a 41MP camera in 2012.

 After years and years of development, mobile phone companies had decimated the camera industry, with your point and shoot cameras literally gone extinct.
 The modern smartphone allowed users to use a single device to capture high-quality images and videos and instantly share them with the world.
 It’s not different for doing business – images and videos are essential parts of selling where customers expect information to readily available.
 There’s no need for your everyday gemstone trader to use professional cameras and lens kit for their photography.

 Photography derives from its Greek roots, which translates to the “drawing of light”.
 What means is the better the light, the better the drawing.
 We estimate about 80% of the quality of images is the result of lighting.
 Luckily for you, we have created the perfect lighting conditions for gemstone photography inside of GemLightbox so that 80% of the work is already done for you.
 Each LED inside of GemLightbox has been programmed to give the highest possible color accuracy with your images.

 Earlier we mentioned that many gemstones exhibited special properties when interacting with light.
 There is iridescence in opals and ammolites, and pleochroism in tanzanites and tourmalines.
 To highlight these unique features, simply turn on “Sparkles” which fitted inside every GemLightbox.

-Also, you can attach a polarising filter to your camera lens to further capture unique features of gemstones.
+Also, you can attach a polarising filter to your camera lens to further capture the unique features of gemstones.

 The GemLightbox Turntable is the latest addition to the Picup Media’s range of jewelry photography solutions, allowing anyone with a smartphone and a GemLightbox to capture studio-quality white background videos.